Consumer Credit Reporting Agencies - Financial Regulation

 Laws and Rules

 Applicants and licensees are expected to be knowledgeable about and in compliance with the Consumer Credit Reporting Agencies law, and any other applicable State or Federal statutes and regulations.
-Maryland rules and regulations can be found by accessing the Code of Maryland Unannotated and Rules (Public Access) and Code of Maryland Regulations (COMAR).
+Maryland rules and regulations can be found by accessing the Annotated Code of Maryland and Rules and Code of Maryland Regulations (COMAR).

 Note: To access the Maryland Code Annotated, from the link below, select the "Maryland Code" folder, then select the individual folders or links provided to delve into the volumes, chapters, and/or sections of the publication.